Muukid/muTrueType/README.md

 * `MUTT_INVALID_DIRECTORY_RECORD_CHECKSUM` - the value of "checksum" in a table record within the table directory was invalid, implying that the table data was incorrect.

 * `MUTT_INVALID_DIRECTORY_RECORD_TABLE_TAG` - the table tag of a table within the table directory was a duplicate of a previous one.

+* `MUTT_MISSING_DIRECTORY_RECORD_TABLE_TAGS` - one or more tables required by TrueType standards could not be found in the table directory.

+* `MUTT_INVALID_MAXP_LENGTH` - the length of the maxp table was invalid.

+* `MUTT_INVALID_MAXP_VERSION` - the version of the maxp table given was invalid.
+This likely means that the font has a CFF/CFF2 font outline, which is currently unsupported.

+* `MUTT_INVALID_MAXP_NUM_GLYPHS` - the value for "numGlyphs" given in the maxp table was invalid.

+* `MUTT_INVALID_MAXP_MAX_ZONES` - the value for "maxZones" given in the maxp table was invalid.

 ## Check if result is fatal